janelia-kicad/LED-Display_G4_Hardware_Arena/index.md

 ## Interconnect PCB

 Recent tests have shown, that these ribbon cables introduce noise and should be kept as short as possible.
-The current

 # Files